cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

     my-nginx   NodePort   10.104.239.135   <none>        80:31940/TCP   24m

-With the help of the ``cilium service list`` command, we can validate that Cilium's BPF kube-proxy replacement created the new NodePort services under port ``31940`` (one for each of devices ``eth0`` and ``eth1``):
+With the help of the ``cilium service list`` command, we can validate that Cilium's eBPF kube-proxy replacement created the new NodePort services under port ``31940`` (one for each of devices ``eth0`` and ``eth1``):

 .. parsed-literal::